 Although there is near-universal recognition of the value in systematic weather and climate measurements, these measurements will have little value unless they conform to accepted standards.
 There is not a single source for standards for collecting weather and climate data nor a single standard that meets all needs.
-Measurement standards have been developed by the American Association of State Climatologists (AASC 1985), U.S. Environmental Protection Agency (EPA 1987), World Meteorological Organization (WMO 1983; 2005), Finklin and Fischer (1990), National Wildfire Coordinating Group (2004), and RAWS program (Bureau of Land Management [BLM] 1997).
+Measurement standards have been developed by the American Association of State Climatologists (AASC 1985), U.S. Environmental Protection Agency (EPA 1987), World Meteorological Organization (WMO 1983; 2005), Finklin and Fischer (1990), National Wildfire Coordinating Group (2004), and the RAWS program (Bureau of Land Management [BLM] 1997).
 Variations to these measurement standards also have been offered by instrument makers (e.g., Tanner 1990).

 1.4.8.
-Who Makes Measurements?
+Who Makes the Measurements?

 The lands under NPS stewardship provide many excellent locations to host the monitoring of climate by the NPS or other collaborators.
+These lands are largely protected from human development and other land changes that can impact observed climate records.
 Most park units historically have observed weather/climate elements as part of their overall mission.
 Many of these measurements come from station networks managed by other agencies, with observations taken or overseen by NPS personnel, in some cases, or by collaborators from the other agencies.
-National Park Service units that are small, lack sufficient resources, or lack sites presenting adequate exposure may benefit by utilizing weather/climate measurements collected from nearby stations.
+National Park Service units that are small, lack sufficient resources, or lack sites presenting adequate exposure may benefit by utilizing weather/climate measurements collected from nearly stations.